mezentsevs/github-repo-to-single-file/README.md

 # GitHub repo to single file

-## Note on Future Development
-Please be aware that this application is in active development and hasn't been extensively tested yet.
-If you encounter any performance issues or bugs, contributions are greatly appreciated - feel free to open a pull request, and we can work together to improve it.
-Thank you for your understanding and support.

 ## About 'GitHub repo to single file'

 This is a GitHub repository to single file downloader, written in and for educational and demonstrational purposes.